 The Group is exposed to the following risks relating to its pine tree plantations.
+These risks and management's strategies to mitigate them are described below.

-The Group is subject to laws and regulations in various countries in which it operates.
-The Group has established environmental policies and procedures aimed at compliance with local environmental and other laws.
+The Group is subject to environmental and other laws and regulations in various countries in which it operates.
+The Group has established environmental policies and procedures aimed at compliance with these laws.